 During her recent three-year tenure as the Pianist and Ensemble Coach at Lyric Opera of Chicago’s Patrick G. & Shirley W. Ryan Center, Madeline joined the Lyric’s music staff for Il Barbiere di Siviglia, Siegfried, and Les pêcheurs de perles, all under the baton of Music Director Sir Andrew Davis.
 During the same period, she participated in many prestigious fellowships, including the Solti Accademia di Bel Canto (opera pianism and conducting with Jonathan Papp and Richard Bonygne), the Britten-Pears Young Artist Program (opera and art song with Anthony Pappano and Mark Padmore), The Song Continues with Marilyn Horne, and Renée Fleming’s SongStudio program at Carnegie Hall.
 Prior to her time in Chicago, she attended Music Academy of the West, where she won First Prize in the Marilyn Horne Song Competition.

-An enthusiastic recitalist, Madeline has established a collaborative relationship with many singers from the Ryan Opera Center, and has been featured on such esteemed recital series including the Carnegie Hall Citywide Series, Chicago’s Dame Myra Hess Memorial Concerts, the Collaborative Art Institute of Chicago’s Lieder Lounge, and the Cincinnati Song Initiative Recital Series.
+An enthusiastic recitalist, Madeline shows an affinity for her collaboration which “provides poetry and propulsion” (Voix des Arts).
+Recent performances include engagements with baritone Will Liverman at Green Lake Festival of Music and University of Richmond.
+Previous appearances include the Carnegie Hall Citywide Series, Chicago’s Dame Myra Hess Memorial Concerts, the Collaborative Art Institute of Chicago’s Lieder Lounge, and the Cincinnati Song Initiative Recital Series.
 In addition to her work with singers, Madeline regularly performs chamber music with instrumentalists and has been featured with Icicle Creek Chamber Players and The Bellingham Festival of Music.
 In 2019, she appeared at TwickenhamFest, a summer festival co-founded by soprano Susanna Philips, where Madeline performed Bartok’s Sonata for Two Pianos and Percussion with pianist Myra Huang and members of the Metropolitan Opera Orchestra.

-In August 2021, Madeline will record an album of songs with rising-star tenor Eric Ferring and French string quartet Quatuor Agate for Delos Records.
+Upcoming recording projects slated for 2022 and 2023 include an album of songs with rising-star tenor Eric Ferring and an additional album of song and chamber music with Ferring and French string quartet Quatuor Agate, both for Delos Records.
 She is also featured on a recent recording of Brahms’ A German Requiem (four-hand piano arrangement version) with Craig Terry and Chicago’s Bella Voce under the direction of Andrew Lewis, released on the Naxos label in 2019.
 She can additionally be heard in the extensive archives of the Ryan Opera Center Recital Series hosted by Chicago 98.7 WFMT.